- Smaller than a Spotted Towhee; larger than a Dark-eyed Junco.

-Fox Sparrows are numerous and their populations seem to be stable according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 20 million with 92 percent spending part of the year in the U.S., 62 percent in Canada, and 5 percent breeding in Mexico.
-This U.S.-Canada Stewardship species rates an 8 out of 10 on the Continental Concern Score and is not on the 2012 Watch List.
-Human disturbance does not seem to have harmed Fox Sparrow populations, possibly because many of the birds nest in remote northern North America, and may be spared from human disturbance during the breeding period as these areas have few direct impacts from people.
+Fox Sparrows are numerous, but populations declined by about 51% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 20 million with 92% spending at least part of the year in the U.S., 62% in Canada, and 5% breeding in Mexico.
+The species rates an 8 out of 10 on the Continental Concern Score.
+Fox Sparrow is not on the 2016 State of North America's Birds' Watch List.
+It is a U.S.-Canada Stewardship species.
+Many Fox Sparrow nest in remote northern North America, and may be spared from human disturbance during the breeding period as these areas have few direct impacts from people.
 However, the distribution of Fox Sparrows has probably shifted because of logging and changes to forest fire regimes in the West.
 Both logging and forest fires create dense, shrubby regrowth that can serve as Fox Sparrow habitat.

 Short- to long-distance migrant.
 All populations migrate, but migration distances are very variable.
 Fox Sparrows that nest in Alaska migrate at night to the southeastern United States (as far as Florida), regularly crossing large expanses of open water.
 Individuals that nest in the Sierra Nevada of California migrate short distances from high-altitude summer territories to lower elevations for winter.